-While we worked she told me all about her new house that she had just bought with her boyfriend.
-That they had moved in to together and she gushed about how excited she was to get married.
+While we worked she told me all about the new house that she had just bought with her boyfriend.
+They had moved in together and she gushed about how excited she was to get married.

 She was telling me all about how she was planning her wedding.
 When she talked about getting married, it sounded like something completely different than what I knew about getting married.

 I couldn’t relate to her kind of getting married.
 For most of us Dietsche girls, getting married was scary and sometimes just a sad fact of life.

 In my colony, there were people who married someone they didn’t even really like and suffered through a lifetime of unhappiness, just because the alternative would have been worse.

 For us Dietsche women, marriage was about needing a man to take care of us because we couldn’t do that ourselves.
 Not getting married meant that we would have to live with our parents for the rest of our lives because there would be nothing else for us.

 I thought Christina had so many things going for her.
 She was so smart and she had gone to college.
 I thought she should have no problem taking care of herself.
 She didn’t really need a man to take care of her.